wko27/blog/_daily/2017-09-06-Registration.md

 YESTERDAY:
 * coding interview!
 * finished a jigsaw puzzle
+* visited Cupertino's public library
-* found a poetry contest in Cupertino!
+  * found a poetry contest!

 TODAY:
 * built a website and a jersey servlet to handle user registration